vhaudiquet/ubuntu-project-docs/docs/contributors/check-accessibility.md

 - All interactive elements (buttons, fields, links…) have a label and a role that is read out loud by the screen reader
     * Roles explain the function of the component (“button”, “text”, “link”, “combobox”).
 Check [GTK roles](https://docs.gtk.org/gtk4/enum.AccessibleRole.html).
-- There are no two or more elements with the same label in the same page
+- All labels are unique, unless they trigger the exact same action.
     * For example, if there’s a single share button, it can be labeled “Share”.
-But if there’s more than one “Show” button, you should specify what it refers to: “Show description”, “Show gallery”.
+But if there’s more than one “Show” button, you should specify what it refers to: for example, “Show description”, “Show gallery”.
 - All labels are short, descriptive and meaningful
     * Take context into account: if you are on an app page, the share button should be labeled “Share”, not “Share this app” or “Share [app name]”: it’s generally redundant with the page title/headings.
 - All pages have a meaningful title or main heading
-- All sections within a page have a meaningful heading
+- All section headings are unique and meaningful
 - When changing to a new page, either page title or the main heading is announced (whichever is more meaningful)
 - Errors are either announced or readable with the screen reader
 - For images that are not strictly decorative, provide alternative text that can be read out loud by the screen reader